pathosDev/CodinGame-Solutions/README.md

 ## Introduction
 In this reposority you will find my working solutions for puzzles on the platform https://www.codingame.com/.
 In the table below you can see which puzzles I already completed.

-> **Info:** It is not my intention to write code as short as possible!
+> **Info:** It is not my intention to write the solutions as short as possible!
 I just want to make my code understandable and clean.

 ## Completed Puzzles
 | No. | Puzzle Name                                                                                                                       | State                        | Difficulty | Languages                                                                                                                                                                                                                                                                                                                                            |